AdHoc-Protocol/AdHoc-protocol/README.md

 ## String fields

-Strings in **AdHoc protocol** on all languages are encoded in UTF-8 byte array.
-All string fields are `optional`
+In the **AdHoc protocol**, strings in all languages are encoded as UTF-8 byte arrays. .
+Additionally, all string fields in the protocol are marked as `optional`

 ```csharp
 string  string_field;